Barnes & Noble Nook 1st Edition: Features

 Supported sound file formats for music and audiobooks include MP3 and Ogg Vorbis, but not WMA.
 Only the original Nook and the Nook Color support sound files.

 Nook supports image file formats JPG, GIF, PNG, and BMP, used for book cover thumbnails, wallpapers, and screen savers.

 The Nook provides a "LendMe" feature allowing users to share some books with other people, depending on licensing by the book's publisher.
 The buyer is permitted to share a book once with one other user for up to two weeks.
 Users will be able to share purchased books with others who are using Barnes & Noble's reader application software for Android, BlackBerry, iPad, iPhone, iPod Touch, Mac OS X, and Windows and others.

 The Nook system recognizes physical Barnes & Noble stores.
 Customers using the Nook in Barnes & Noble stores receive access to special content and offers while the device is connected to the store's Wi-Fi.
 Further, most e-Books in the catalog can be read for up to an hour while connected to the store Wi-Fi network with the 1.3 software update.

 Because Barnes & Noble does not make the Nook available outside the United States, if it is taken overseas it will neither be possible to access a 3G connection nor capable of buying books on the Barnes & Noble Nook Book Store.
 The Nook is still capable of accessing the same Book Store through Wi-Fi and downloading free books from it outside of the U.S.

 Software versions

-Barnes and Noble distributes software updates automatically "over the air" or through a manual download.
+Barnes & Noble distributes software updates automatically "over the air" or through a manual download.